 “Everyone in this room understands how data can radically empower individuals and businesses alike,” he said, quoting figures from management consultancy McKinsey that ‘estimate that opening up financial data could boost UK GDP by a useful 1.5 per cent by 2030’, saying that CFIT “has my full support as they go after that opportunity.”

 OPEN FINANCE: EXPLAINED Open finance, and its sibling concept ‘open banking’, are being encouraged by governments worldwide, in different ways at different speeds, as a means of boosting innovation and competition in financial services.
 It is a reference to users sharing their data with third-parties (for example, fintech companies or fintech-powered products launched by established financial institutions).
 ‘Open’ refers to open application programming interfaces (APIs): software intermediaries that allow two machines to interact.
 ‘Open APIs’ are APIs made publicly available to software developers.
+Global Government Fintech’s focus is on its potential to improve public service delivery.

 Open finance’s possibilities and ‘hurdles’